jeffbski/redux-logic/docs/api.md

   // filtering/canceling
   type, // required string, regex, array of str/regex, use '*' for all cancelType, // string, regex, array of strings or regexes
+  // type and cancelType also support redux-actions fns for which
+  //   the fn.toString() returns the associated action type

   // limiting - optionally define one of these latest, // only take latest, default false